 In today’s working companies, 80% require a potential worker to submit a urine sample to check for toxins in their bloodstream that are against the hiring policies of the company.
 Within these workplaces are companies looking for workers without a history of nicotine usage or concurring nicotine abuse.

-Nicotine screening for employment and nicotine-free workplace policies were created to promote health, to increase business, as well as to help reduce insurance premiums paid by the employer.
+Nicotine screenings were created to promote health, to increase business, as well as to help reduce insurance premiums.

-Most to all people who receive an opportunity to work in a field require going through tests for commonly abused substances, such as alcohol and recreational drugs, and now, more commonly, including nicotine.
+Most to all people who receive an opportunity to work in a field require going through tests for commonly abused substances, including nicotine.

-People who are tested will be looked for commonly abused substances such as nicotine for insurance purposes, which is seemingly only relevant to the employer’s bottom line.
+People who are tested will be looked for commonly abused substances such as nicotine for insurance purposes.

 How Long Does Nicotine Stay In Your System?